facebook link

 Rock Climbing

 Discover the Shoalhaven from new heights on a rock climbing adventure.
 The Shoalhaven River and Nowra’s cliff-filled surrounds are world-famous hotspots for outdoor climbers.
 Most crags can be accessed by a short stroll from the river or via canoe.
 You could even embark upon a climb/canoe/camping trip over a few days along the water to really enjoy our awesome sandstone cliffs.
 Climb Nowra offers a selection of guided adventures, perfect for beginners all the way through to advanced climbers.
 They can even create a custom adventure to suit whatever expedition you might have in mind.
 For something a little bit different, book a ‘Cliffnic’ with Outdoor Raw.
 You can dine on a selection of yummy Shoalhaven produce whilst sitting suspended off the edge of a clifftop!
-For those who are new to the sport, ease into the process on the climbing wall at Northy Gym in North Nowra or with Indoor Climb South Coast in Jervis bay.
+For those who are new to the sport, ease into the process on the climbing wall at Indoor Climb South Coast in Jervis bay.

 Horse Riding